 Woodland class (Reception and Year One) at Ballasalla Primary School took part in two CricKids taster afternoons on Monday 12th and 19th October 2020.
 This invoked the pupils having a go at batting, bowling and modified games as well as some strength and conditioning activities.
 The children did excellently over the two afternoons and a number of the children are continuing their cricket through the CricKids sessions running at King William's College.
 The school also received some kinder CricStart bat and ball sets to allow them to continue their cricket in PE lessons with the correct sized bats.

-The IOMCA have invested in a primary schools programme to develop a number of club-school links across the island.
+The IOMCA have invested in a primary schools programme to develop a number of primary school partnerships across the island.
 Each club with a junior section will target two schools who will receive two free days of cricket coaching.
-The purpose of a club-school link is to provide a pathway from school sport to community (club) sport.
-Establishing a club-school link allows young people to make the most of their experiences in both settings, to ease the transition from school to club and feel more comfortable in a club setting.
+The purpose of the partnership is to provide a pathway from school sport to community (club) sport.
+Establishing a partnership link allows young people to make the most of their experiences in both settings, to ease the transition from school to club and feel more comfortable in a club setting.
 The aim is to improve communication between club, school, young person and parent with a more personal approach to communication.

 Through Spring and Summer terms the IOMCA have been providing girl's cricket taster sessions at King William's College, Ramsey Grammar School and Castle Rushen High School.
 Over 300 different girls have participated in cricket in their games lessons.
 After school clubs and community sessions were also provided as an outlet for the girls which recorded good numbers throughout the summer.